widler/espresso/ViewAPI.md

 **Inline rendering**

 If block given, the template will not be searched/rendered.<br/>
-Instead, it will render the string returned by the block.<br/>
+Instead, the string returned by the block will be rendered.<br/>
 This way you'll can render data from DB directly, without saving it to file system.

 *=== Important ===* If custom controller given, rendering methods will use the path, engine and layout set by given controller.